soconnor0919/inspektahAPI/README.md

 ## Getting Started

+1. Ensure you have Java 17+ installed with a corresponding JDK and JavaFX SDK, and set up your PATH environment variable to include the Java executable.

-1. Clone the repository:
+2. Clone the repository:
    ```bash
    git clone https://github.com/team02/walmart-search.git
    ```

-2. Ensure you have Java 17+ installed

 3. Set up API keys:
    - Create directory: `src/main/resources/WalmartAPI/keys/`